faranalytics/graph-transform/README.md

 ### Transform

 A `Transform` is a node in a graph-like data pipeline.
-Each `Transform` is reponsible for transforming its inputs into an output that can be consumed by its connected `Transforms`.
+Each `Transform` is responsible for transforming its inputs into an output that can be consumed by its connected `Transforms`.
 By successively connecting `Transforms` into a network of data transformations, sophisticated graph-like pipelines can be constructed.

 ## Examples